Master of Predictive Analytics

 The Master of Predictive Analytics (MPA) addresses the growing demand of data analysts/scientists that have the right blend of technical and analytical skills to meet the challenge of big data analytics.

 Currently the only Master's course in Australia in Predictive Analytics, the curriculum emphasises the integration of technical and business skills.
 It introduces advanced skills in data management, data mining, data visualisation, decision methods and predictive analytics with a focus on their applications to different disciplines, such as engineering, management, business and finance.

 It is a truly multi-disciplinary degree, in which students can choose from 3 streams to learn about specific application domains.
-They will also have opportunities to work on projects from various industries and organisations, or on analytical problems through industry sponsored projects, the CISCO Internet of Everything (IoE), the Curtin Institution for Computation, or others.
+They will also have opportunities to work on projects from various industries and organisations, or on analytical problems through industry sponsored projects, Innovation Central Perth, the Curtin Institution for Computation, or others.

 Resource Operations Engineering (Science & Engineering)

 The Resource Operations Engineering stream aims to develop petroleum and mining engineers who will have the ability to analyse, interpret and utilise complex data analytics relating to resource assets and operations, in order to improve their operational business decision-making resulting in maximised asset productivity and business growth.

 This stream will provide the first distinct course in Australia to apply data analytics and big data concepts in practice to optimise operational engineering decision using disruptive technologies for enhanced productivity.

 The Finance and Investment Analytics stream embeds economic and financial econometric analysis within the data and predictive analytic framework.
 It produces data and predictive analytics experts with working knowledge in economic, finance and business data, thus allowing them to apply the skillset in the business context.